-Look for first resistance against the declining magenta-colored Conversion Line, the same indicator that the market halted its rally against a in May.
+Look for initial resistance against the declining magenta-colored Conversion Line at 3907 (which will keep that same level next week).
 Only hurdling that level and then staying above it will give bulls something to lean on that will actually have merit.
-Otherwise, there's truly little reason to think that the market is going to make a major recovery.
+Without next Friday closing on a new 2022 weekly low, the Setup count will also get cancelled, as it has on every other decline this year.